 Busy parents can rest assured that the after-school program provides tons of fun and learning, all in a safe, convenient place.
-School administrators look to Champions as a partner, delivering high-quality educational programs and committed to better student outcomes.
+Our after before and after school programming delivers high-quality educational programs and is committed to better student outcomes.
 Our after-school program operates between the hours of 3:30pm and 6:00pm.